 As far as it is known, there were no Russians in Newcastle or the wider Hunter region until 1949, when about 100 Russians arrived at the Greta Migrant Camp.
 The site of an Australian Army training camp during World War 2, the Migrant Camp was a home for over 100,000 migrants between 1949 and 1960.
 These first Russians all came from the city of Shanghai in China.
 They came to Australia via Tubabao Island in the Phillipines, the International Refugee Organisation (IRO) having established a temporary refuge there for 5,000 Russians fleeing communism in China.
 Arriving at first in Sydney, they were given refuge at Greta.
 Most left soon after to join the established Russian communities in Sydney, Melbourne and Brisbane.
 Shortly afterwards, another small group of Russian people arrived at the Greta Camp from Bathurst.
 They were “displaced persons”, refugees from Germany, Austria and Yugoslavia who were resettled in Australia by the IRO under a resettlement agreement or assisted passage scheme.

-On 6/19 August 1949, the Orthodox Christian feast of the Transfiguration of the Lord, a large group of Russians arrived in Newcastle aboard the MV Fairsea, a chartered passenger ship of the Sitmar Line that was to make more than 80 such trips to Australia.
+On 19 August 1949, the Great Feast of the Transfiguration of the Lord, a large group of Russians arrived in Newcastle aboard the MV Fairsea, a chartered passenger ship of the Sitmar Line that was to make more than 80 such trips to Australia.
 Upon arrival, this group was immediately transferred by train to the Greta Migrant Camp.
 Amongst them was a Russian Orthodox priest, Father Ivan (or John) Lupish, and his family.
 Exactly a week later, Father John conducted the first known Russian Orthodox service in the Hunter Valley in the Anglican Chapel at the Greta Camp, the Chapel having been kindly made available by the Rector of Branxton, a village close to Greta, the Reverend R V Hannington.
 Like many Anglican clergymen of that era, Father Hannington was extremely well-disposed towards the Russian Orthodox Church and people.
 Several weeks later, the Camp administration made a hut available to Father John for use as a chapel.
 This chapel, dedicated to the Protection of the Mother of God, served as a spiritual centre for the many Orthodox Christians of diverse backgrounds who lived at the Greta Camp.
 When Archbishop Theodore (Rafalsky), Ruling Bishop of the Australian and New Zealand Diocese of the Russian Orthodox Church outside Russia, visited the camp in September 1950, over 300 people gathered for the Divine Liturgy.
 From 1949 until 1955 the Russian Orthodox chapel was in a part of the Camp known as “Silver City”.
 It was later transferred to another part, “Chocolate City”, and remained open until the Camp closed in 1960.
 The different parts of the Camp were so named because of the appearance of the buildings in each area.
 Although it closed over 50 years ago our parish strives to preserve the memory of this small chapel with services on or around the feast of the Protection of the Mother of God on 14 October.

 Soon after establishing the chapel at Greta, Father John began to make monthly trips to Newcastle to minister to the needs of the Russian Orthodox faithful living there.
 Initially, Divine Liturgy was served each month at Saint Peter’s Anglican Church, Hamilton.
 These trips obliged Father John to rise at 3.00am and walk four and a half kilometres to the Greta Railway Station.
 After travelling by train to Broadmeadow Railway Station, he would walk a further kilometre to Hamilton.
 By 1951, services were being held each month in the Mission Hall in Wallsend.
 This venue was provided by another sympathetic Anglican clergyman, the Reverend J Bullough, Rector of Saint Luke’s Anglican Church, Wallsend.
-In 1952, a block of land with a small weatherboard cottage was purchased in Irving Street, Wallsend, for £850.0.0.
+In 1952, a block of land with a small weatherboard cottage was purchased in Irving Street, Wallsend, for £850.
 A working bee converted the cottage into a simple church able to accommodate 40 people, and so the life of the parish began.
-Dedicated to Saint Nicholas the Wonderworker of Myra in Lycia, the church celebrated its feast-day on May 9/22, the day of commemoration of the translation of the relics of Saint Nicholas from Myra to Bari in Italy.
+Dedicated to Saint Nicholas the Wonderworker of Myra in Lycia, the church celebrated its feast-day on May 22 (May 9 on the Church Calendar), the day of commemoration of the translation of the relics of Saint Nicholas from Myra to Bari in Italy.
 This cottage church quickly became a focal point for the Newcastle Russian community.
 Many people who had, in the bitter years of war and revolution, only limited contact with the Church of their fathers, now found it at the centre of their lives.